knewkarma-io/knewkarma/docs/source/index.rst

       <!--<a href="https://opencollective.com/knewkarma"><img alt="Open Collective backers and sponsors" src="https://img.shields.io/opencollective/all/knewkarma?logo=open-collective"></a>-->
    </p>

+.. raw:: html

+   <p><strong>Knew Karma</strong> (/nuː ‘kɑːrmə/) is a zero-auth toolkit for Reddit data analysis designed to provide an extensive range of functionalities for exploring and analysing Reddit data.
+It includes a <strong>Command-Line Interface</strong> (<strong>CLI</strong>), and an <strong>Application Programming Interface</strong> (<strong>API</strong>) to enable easy integration in other Python projects and/or scripts.</p>

-.. list-table:: Knew Karma provides detailed access to Reddit data across various categories [see table below]
+.. list-table:: Knew Karma provides detailed access to various types of Reddit data [see table below]:
    :widths: 25 25 50
    :header-rows: 1

-   * - Category
+   * - Class
-     - Feature
+     - Method
      - Description
    * - **Post**
      - ``Data``